A lot of people struggle between working full time jobs [with limited vacation days], and fulfilling their dream of traveling the world.

 Suggestion: Latin dancing at Cafe Citron.
 Downside, it can get pretty crowded as the night goes on.

-10. 14th and U- Street is one of my go to for a good brunch in DC.
+10. 14th and U- Street is one of my go to for a good brunch in DC, along with night life.
 However, it offers just as good dinner and dessert options as well.
 Some of my picks are:

 Dinner: DC Noodles